TheMagicNacho/express-notes/README.md

 - Environment Variables
 - Handle Cookies

+## Workflow
+1. Init the Repo
+2. Import required packages
+3. Create the index.js (this is the entry point)
+4. Create the app.js (this is the routing)
+5. Create the Database
+6. Configure testing
+7. Configure express
+8. Configure knex

 ## Packages to install
 ```npm i postgres pg express cookie-parser knex nodemon supertest dotenv jest ```